enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 -------------------------------

 Enonic XP has until now been licensed as AGPL.
 We are now loosening up the licensing to the more commonly used GPLv3.
-In short GPL is similar to AGPL, but AGPL also covers to cloud-based uses of the platform.
+In short GPL is similar to AGPL, but GPL also covers cloud-based uses of the platform.
 With GPL, Enonic XP is aligned with the most popular open source platform projects out there.

 All XP libraries (prefixed with lib- in the GitHub project) are licensed under Apache 2.0.